ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 What is a phenakistoscope?

-GIFs, animations, films, TV shows—they’re everywhere, all the time, but everything has an origin, and the story of animation and moving image stretches back almost two full centuries to the invention of the Phenakistoscope.
+Despite being a ubiquitous form of media today, the story of animation and moving images stretches back almost two full centuries to the invention of the Phenakistoscope.

-Right now you would be forgiven for thinking two things: 1. the word Phenakistoscope seems difficult to pronounce, and 2. a Phenakistoscope sounds like something a doctor would use in a medical procedure.
+You might be thinking two things now: 1.
+The word Phenakistoscope seems difficult to pronounce, and 2.
+A Phenakistoscope sounds like something a doctor would use in a medical procedure.

-For the record: 1. is true and 2. is false.
 The Phenakistoscope is actually the earliest animation device to demonstrate continuous movement.
-It uses the persistence of vision principle to give the illusion of motion, and works in a similar way to film.
+It uses the persistence of vision principle to give the illusion of motion and works in a similar way to film.
 In both instances, they use minimal differences between images to create the illusion of movement.

 Image Source: Wikimedia Commons